 Seasonal activities in Sampson State Park

-Seneca Lake is a great sport to get out on the water and do some boating.
-You are allowed to use both motorized and non-motorized boats on the lake and there is also a pump out station for powerboats.
+Seneca Lake is a great spot to get out on the water and do some boating.
+You are allowed to use both motorized and non-motorized boats on the lake, and there is also a pump-out station for powerboats.
 The marina at Sampson State Park has just over 100 boat slips and multiple large ramp launch sites.
 The marina is open from early April until mid-October.
-Boat rentals are also available when the marina is open for business in season.
+If you didn't tow your own boat behind the Sprinter, boat rentals are available when the marina is open for business during the peak season.

 Of all the lakes in the Finger Lakes region, Seneca Lake in Sampson State Park is famous for having the best sunsets.
 But it's not just the sunsets in this park that will have you reaching for your camera.
 Because the park was once a Naval training center and an Airforce base, there are numerous monuments, a memorial, and even a museum that give you a chance to capture your own piece of history when you visit.
 The Lakeshore Trail winds around the shore of Lake Seneca and offers sweeping views of the lake and the local wildlife that call the park home.
 Wherever you wander, you won't want to forget the camera in the Class A.

 Hunting is allowed at Sampson State Park during the specific hunting season.
 You are allowed to hunt deer, duck, Canadian geese, turkey, snow geese, and brant.
 A separate special park permit is required for all hunting at Sampson State Park.
 You must also wear a blaze orange hat or vest if you are hunting during the five-day shotgun hunt or late muzzleloader season.
 Portable tree stands are allowed within the park, but they must have the owner’s name, address, and phone number and be removed at the end of the season.